MouseLand/Kilosort/docs/gui_guide.rst

 .. image:: https://www.kilosort.org/static/images/gui_run_sorting.png
    :width: 600

+Not pictured: you can now check the "Save Preprocessed Copy" under the "Run" button to save a filtered, whitened, and drift-corrected copy of the data to "temp_wh.dat" in the results directory.
+This will also reformat the results for Phy so that the preprocessed copy is used instead of the raw binary file.

 If you run into errors or the results look strange, you may need to tweak some of the other settings.
 A handful are shown below 'number of channels' and 'sampling frequency,' or you can click "Extra settings" to open a new window with more options.
 Mousing over the name of a setting for about half a second will show a description of what the setting does, along with information about which values are allowed.
 For more detailed suggestions, see :ref:`parameters`

 .. image:: https://www.kilosort.org/static/images/gui_extra_settings.png